Installomator/Installomator/README.md

 - Check the version installed with the version online.
 Only continue if it's different
 - download the latest version from the vendor
-- when the application is running, prompt the user to quit or cancel
+- when the application is running, prompt the user to quit or cancel (customizable)
 - dmg or zip archives:
     - extract the application and copy it to /Applications
     - change the owner of the application to the current user